fidsusj/HateSpeechDetection/docs/milestone/README.md

 | 25.02.2021   | Project video deadline                           |
 | 15.03.2021   | Report deadline                                  |

-### High-level Architecture Description

-The High-Level architecture of our preprocessing pipeline is already described in the next chapter "Data Analysis".
-This chapter focuses on the High-Level architecture of the whole project.
-Mainly there are four steps:
-* **Preprocessing**: The groundtruth datasets are prepared for our purposes.
-* **Feature extraction**: Based on the preprocessed dataset different features are extracted (e.g. number of rather positive or negative words).
-* **Classification**: Experiments with different combination of  classifiers and features.
-* **Evaluation and comparison**: Results of the previous step are evaluated.

 ### Experiments (baselines)

 One recommendation in the project kickoff meeting was to focus on the first two steps (Preprocessing and feature